mortenivar/Jed-modes/README.aspell.txt

   - The mode supports Aspell only - as the name suggests!

-  - You may only spell check in one language at a time, so having e.g. two buffers open in the same jed session and wanting to spell check in one separate language for each, won't work.

   - Highlighting of misspelled words is limited to words of a length of at most 48 bytes.
 Not sure if that is much of a problem, but in languages whose alphabets consist mostly or entirely of multibyte characters, some